code-423n4/2025-04-cabal/DOCUMENTATION.md

 *   **How are staking rewards handled?**
     *   **INIT Rewards (for sxINIT):** `cabal::compound_xinit_pool_rewards` calls `pool_router::request_claim_rewards` (which uses `vip::lock_staking::withdraw_delegator_reward`) and then `pool_router::withdraw_rewards`.
 A fee is taken, and the rest is effectively added back to the pool (increasing the xINIT backing per sxINIT).
     *   **LP Rewards (e.g., INIT for LP stakers):** `cabal::compound_lp_pool_rewards` calls `pool_router::request_claim_rewards` (which uses `cosmos::stargate::MsgWithdrawDelegatorReward`) and then `pool_router::withdraw_rewards`.
 The claimed INIT rewards are then used to provide single-asset liquidity back into the DEX pool via `dex::single_asset_provide_liquidity`, and the resulting LP tokens are used to reward Cabal LP holders when they transfer back/unstake.
+    *   **For both**, staking rewards are implicit, basically increasing the backing of the user's Cabal token to the original asset.